devtahmid/Digital-Diary/README.md

 i) Snake and Ladder
 ii) Maze Runner
 iii) Tic Tac Toe
-iv) Snake Mania
 5) Horoscope
 6) Converter
 7) Calculator

-Each of these features will have a seperate classe and will be finally embedded in to the main class.
+Each of these features are implemented as a class in the cpp file

+TODO:
+1. Seperate the classes into different files and include in the main file
+2. Add the Snake Mania game, it's the 2D snake game that used to be playable in the old nokia phones